DrTeamRocks/pcrecruiter/README.md

 echo json_encode($positions);
 ```

-Any other examples you can find on "[examples](https://github.com/DrTeamRocks/pcrecruiter-examples)" page.
+Any other examples you can find on "[examples](https://github.com/DrTeamRocks/pcrecruiter/tree/master/extra)" page.

-## How to install

-### Via composer

-`composer require drteam/pcrecruiter`

-### Classic style

-* Download the latest [PCRecruiter](https://github.com/DrTeamRocks/pcrecruiter/releases) package

-* Extract the archive

-* Initiate the styles and scripts, just run `composer update` from directory with sources

 ## Where to get help